Are you wondering which of the many Louvre Museum tours is right for you?

-With more than 380,000 objects contained within its display cases and a whopping 35,000 works of art spread across its 652,000 square foot site, the Louvre museum is without a doubt one of the largest museums in the world.
+With 35,000 works of art spread across its 70,000 square meter exhibition space, the Louvre Museum is the largest museum in the world.

-If you can’t abandon work and all other life priorities to spend 100 days in the Louvre (at least we can dream, right?), the best option is to take a tour, since dedicated tour guides can lead you to the most notable exhibition highlights in order to make the most of your time in the cultural heart of Paris.
+If you can’t abandon work and other life priorities to spend 100 days in the Louvre (at least we can dream, right?), the best option is to take a tour.
+Dedicated tour guides can lead you to the most notable exhibition highlights in order to make the most of your time in the cultural heart of Paris.

 Booking a tour for the Louvre Museum is absolutely worth it.
-Some people prefer to browse the Louvre and leisurely wander its halls at their own pace which is fine, however even if you opt to have a guide, the tour is conducted at a pleasant pace which simultaneously means not rushing from A to B and not overdoing it.
+Some people prefer to browse the Louvre and leisurely wander its halls at their own pace.
+However, if you opt to have a guide, the tour is conducted at a pleasant pace and your guide will ensure that you see the Louvre’s most prominent artworks.

 Hiring a guide for your tour of the Louvre offers a number of benefits.

-- It’s super easy – There is no hassle involved in organising a tour.
-Your tickets will be bought and ready so all you need to do is show up on site.
+- It’s super easy – There is no hassle involved in organizing a tour.
+Your tickets will be bought and ready for you to use, so all you need to do is show up on site.
 You’ll also skip the ticket queue, meaning you can save precious time in your day and go straight to exploring the Louvre.

-- You have better focus – Since there are literally hundreds of thousands of items contained within the Louvre, unless you’re an art and history buff it would be difficult to know which collections and pieces are the most important and how best to concentrate your time.
+- You have better focus – Since there are literally thousands of items contained within the Louvre, unless you’re an art and history buff it would be difficult to know which collections and pieces are the most important and how best to concentrate your time.
 Your guide will be able to plan your journey through the Louvre and ensure you see and learn about the most important artworks.

 - You have help with questions – Perhaps you see something incredibly fascinating and you want to know more about the artist or the inspiration for the piece.
-With a guide, you have expert answers to all of your questions whereas if you’re alone, you may find yourself googling or simply not knowing anything about what you are looking at.
+With a guide, you have access to expert answers to all of your questions, whereas if you’re alone, you may find yourself googling or simply not knowing anything about what you are looking at.

-- You will see all the important exhibitions – Many people stroll into the Louvre, take an obligatory selfie in front of the Mona Lisa to show to friends and family they’ve “done it”, browse aimlessly at the other exhibits for a while and then leave.
+- You will see all of the important exhibitions – Many people stroll into the Louvre, take an obligatory selfie in front of the Mona Lisa to show friends and family they’ve “done it,” browse aimlessly through the other exhibits for a while and then leave.
 You may even walk straight past important exhibitions and sculptures like the Venus de Milo because you don’t know what it is!
-With a guide, you are sure that you are hitting all the most important spots, and after the tour you can wow your loved ones with your cultured art history knowledge.
+With a guide, you can be sure that you are hitting all the most important spots.
+After the tour you can wow your loved ones with your cultured art history knowledge.

-So, you have established that you would perhaps like to take a tour of the Louvre, but the tricky question now is, which tour is best for you?
-In short, this varies from person to person depending on their budget and specific interests.
+So, you have established that you would perhaps like to take a tour of the Louvre.
+But the tricky question now is, which tour is best for you?
+In short, this varies from person to person depending on their budget and specific interests and preferences.

-If you are happy to just gain an insight into the Louvre and its main collections, the standard group or audio tours will provide you with everything you’d like to know.
+If you are happy just to gain insight into the Louvre and its main collections, the standard group or audio tours will provide you with everything you’d like to know.
 Alternatively, if you have a love for a particular artist or you want to spend longer in the museum, then you can arrange a bespoke private tour tailored to your interests.
 There are also tours designed for families that will ensure both parents and kids have an enjoyable time.

 Whatever specific option you choose, there are perks!
-All Louvre Museum tours include skip-the-line tickets (more time to stuff your face with French wine and cheese or marvel at the Eiffel Tower later on!) and the majority (excluding audio tours) include a licensed English-speaking tour guide that is super knowledgeable and passionate about the Louvre.
+All Louvre Museum tours include skip-the-line tickets, meaning more time to stuff your face with French wine and cheese or marvel at the Eiffel Tower later on!
+The majority of tours (excluding audio tours) also include a licensed English-speaking tour guide that is super knowledgeable and passionate about the Louvre.